 Explore it on Goodreads or Amazon.

-Other books by this author include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd
+Other books by this author which I have reviewed include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd, The Silent Corner

 Fifth in the Odd Thomas horror lite series revolving around a young man compelled to help the dead.